 History of electronic signatures in Germany

 Germany is credited as being one of the first countries in the European Union that declared a law on digital signatures.
 It set the pace and provided a framework on which the EU and other countries were able to develop and advance the use of the digital signature in Germany.
 On 1 August 1997, the Act on Digital Signatures came into force.
 However, these were subsequently modified when the Electronic Signature Directive and the more recent Regulation were introduced.

 These directives are aimed at electronic signatures in general but they are not restricted to the use of digital signatures only as the legal model in Germany will show.

 Germany abides by the Civil Law systems.
 These systems are organized based on a plan or framework which takes root in the Roman law.
 A civil law system ordinarily has more prescriptive than a common law system.

 It offers a number of stipulations intended to result in contracts being shorter than those within a common law country.
-However, many provisions are inferred into a contract by law, and parties cannot contract out of certain provisions.
+However, many provisions are inferred into a contract by law, and individuals may not contract out of certain fundamental provisions.

 Only legislative enactments are considered binding for all while there is little purview for judge-made law in civil, commercial as well as criminal courts.

 For instance in Germany, writings of legal scholars have a significant influence on the courts as well as specific underlying codes.